bbc/simorgh/src/app/lib/README.md

 ## Problems

 As we want content to go "full bleed" we cannot use max-width to define the 1008|1280px column layouts.
-Also as full bleed spans to the very edge of the viewport each individual component will need to know about the layout margins.
+Also as a full bleed component will span to the very edge of the viewport the wrapper of each individual component will need to know about the layout margins.

 ## Solution